niallos11/scores/README.md

 # SCORES
-This program is to demonstrate read & writing of scores to a googledoc spreadsheet using python and API
+Is a simple program is to demonstrate writing & reading of scores to a googledoc spreadsheet using Python and googlesheets API.
+This runs on the Code Institute mock terminal on Heroku.
+The program could be used to updated scores the user has achieved to a spreadsheet for a game or team event.
+The main feature of this program is the main menu which allows you to select to add or view scores.

 ## Features
 Main menu is prompted when starting program.